DCotterill/halixia-hugo/content/ma/want-to-make-jam-2034.md

 layout: static
 ---

-Learn all about preserving through making jam
+Learn all about preserving through making jam.

 Learn about making jam as a way of preserving fruit, to help reduce food waste, promote self-sufficiency, and make preservative-free options for healthier and tastier spreads.